 The beginning of Minecraft

-Cave Game is a mix of his fondness for Lego as a child and the creative free-form gameplay that resulted.
-The game is quickly renamed Minecraft and Persson takes a decisive step: he opens the raw version of the game (for a small fee) to users, for testing and feedback to the developers.
+Cave Game is a combination of his childhood love of Lego and the imaginative free-form gaming that came from it.
+After the game is swiftly renamed Minecraft, Persson makes a major move: he makes the raw version of the game available to players for testing and providing feedback to the creators in exchange for a nominal charge.

 Minecraft's inventiveness and combination opportunities were nearly endless, which piqued the interest of many gamers.
 Furthermore, the intimate relationship between creators and modders (or, subsequently, common gamers) resulted in a very grown and acknowledged game.
 Minecraft was also augmented by various modifications earlier, which not only enlarged the portfolio but also allowed interested gamers access to additional amazing gaming techniques and ideas.
 This gave the rise to Minecraft server hosting service providers such as ScalaCube cheap Minecraft server hosting